JDVila/MockLesson/Variables.md

 <br>
 double doubleNumber;<br>
 <br>
-When you declare a double variable, you are telling Java that this variable called doubleNumber is now a new box that exists, and it can store a single thing, that is of type <b>double</b>.<br>
+When you declare a double variable, you are telling Java that this variable called dblNumber is now a new box that exists, and it can store a single thing, that is of type <b>double</b>.<br>
 <br>
 Let's <b>assign</b> a value to that variable.
 When you assign a value to a variable - just like in the example with an int variable, you are essentially putting something in the box you just created.
-In this case, the box is called doubleNumber, and we can only put double values in it.
+In this case, the box is called dblNumber, and we can only put double values in it.
 Let's do that now:<br>
 <br>
 dblNumber = 0.125;<br>
 <br>
-If you wanted to, , just like with int variables, you could even declare and assign a double variable at the same time!
+Great!
+If you wanted to, just like with int variables, you could even declare and assign a double variable at the same time!
 Here, try this:<br>
 <br>
 double dblNumber = 0.125;<br>